Adams Trade Isn’t Rodgers’s Fault, But it Is His Problem

 It’s hard not to think of Tom Brady, who desired and attained that kind of partnership role in the GM’s office in Tampa Bay, stood on his head for Antonio Brown and then sidestepped the post-meltdown wreckage like a seasoned matador.
 Maybe we’re underestimating Rodgers’s ability to play both sides here.
 He could certainly get away with it.
 He could roll his eyes and mutter something about the stubbornness of the front office suits when asked about Adams.
 He could be the world’s most skilled double agent in that regard.

-When the path to being “looped in” was this complicated though, this public and acrimonious, how believable will it really be?
+When the path to being a was this complicated though, this public and acrimonious, how believable will it really be?
 And more importantly, how will Rodgers in the personnel department help Rodgers the quarterback now that the best receiver he’s ever played with is gone?